twillis209/cfdr_pipeline/README.txt

 reproudces a single run of the simulation, and several matrices of results from previous runs.

+Prior to executing a run of the simulation, a folder should be created in the same directory as this README called 'simulations' (lowercase).

 In all processes involving random number generation, we set a random seed explicitly.
 For this reason, all results should match those in the text exactly.